Luzerne County Council elections: 2017 county council election

-2019
+2019 county council election

-The fifth general election was held on Tuesday, November 5, 2019.
-Six seats were up for election.
-Republican Eugene Kelleher and Democrat Stephen A. Urban did not seek re-election.
-Democratic Councilman Edward Brominski, who was up for re-election that year, resigned in January 2019 due to health issues.
+The fifth round of primary elections were held on Tuesday, May 21, 2019.
+Six Democrats and six Republicans were nominated.
+Democrat Edward Brominski, who was up for re-election that year, resigned in January due to health issues.
 By February, the council appointed Patrick Bilbow to serve out the remainder of his term.

-During the primary—Tuesday, May 21—the Democrats managed to fill all six nomination slots.
-The Democratic nominees were Tim McGinley (13,089 votes), Joseph Sebastianelli (11,253 votes), Jane Walsh-Waitkus (11,026 votes), Patrick Bilbow (11,001 votes), Robert Schnee (9,303 votes), and Anup Patel (8,731 votes).
+Republican Eugene Kelleher, also up for re-election in 2019, resigned in August.
+His seat was filled by Rick Morelli, who did not seek election to a full term.
+Democrat Stephen A. Urban did not seek re-election.

-Only four Republicans appeared on the primary ballot.
-They comfortably secured their party's nomination.
-The Republican nominees were Stephen J. Urban (9,308 votes), Walter Griffith (8,969 votes), Kendra Radle (8,238 votes), and Gregory Wolovich (7,915 votes).
-The remaining two nominees were selected through write-in votes.
-Lee Ann McDermott, with 454 write-in votes, and Councilman Robert Schnee, with 417 write-in votes, filled the two remaining Republican slots.
-Because Schnee had also won the Democratic nomination, he became the only candidate in council history to appear on the November ballot as both a Democrat and a Republican.
+Only four Republicans appeared on the ballot, the other two nominations were secured via write-in vote.
+Lee Ann McDermott had 454 write-in votes, and Councilman Robert Schnee received 417 write-in votes.
+Because Schnee had also won a Democratic nomination, he became the only candidate in council history to appear on the November ballot as both a Democrat and a Republican.

-During the November general election, the balance of power shifted for the first time in council history—the Republicans secured a majority.
+Following the November 5 general election, the balance of power shifted for the first time in council history with Republicans securing the majority.
 Republicans Lee Ann McDermott, Walter Griffith, and Kendra Radle were newly elected to council.
 Former Republican Councilman Stephen J. Urban, who lost his seat four years earlier, was also elected.
-Democrats Patrick Bilbow and Jane Walsh-Waitkus were the only two incumbents to lose their seats.
-Due to straight-party voting and the fact that he appeared on the ballot as both a Democrat and a Republican, Robert Schnee's total of 28,588 votes stood as the largest tally ever won by a council candidate until 2021, when this was surpassed by Republican John Lombardo.
-Even though Schnee secured both the Democratic and Republican nominations in 2019, he was sworn in as a Democrat in January 2020.
+Incumbent Democrats Patrick Bilbow and Jane Walsh-Waitkus lost their seats.
+Although Schnee secured both the Democratic and Republican nominations in 2019, he was sworn in as a Democrat.